 Where Will Your Criminal Justice Degree take You?

 Possible career paths with a Bachelor of Science degree in Criminal Justice include:

 The Albertus Criminal Justice Degree Mission Statement

 Students majoring in sociology or criminal justice may plan to continue their work in graduate and professional schools.
 Others study sociology in preparation for careers in social work, teaching, law, business, criminal justice, or governmental service.
 Graduates in sociology may look toward careers in teaching, administration, or research.
-Within the Department of Sociology, a student may choose the general sociology major, the criminal justice major, or a major in sociology with a concentration in criminal justice, social gerontology, urban studies, or social work and social welfare.
+Within the Department of Sociology and Criminal Justice, a student may choose the general sociology major, the criminal justice major, or a major in sociology with a concentration in criminal justice or social work and social welfare.
 Students finding an interest in sociology, but committed to majoring in other fields, may choose to minor in the department.
 The analytical skills and critical ability developed in this program are complementary to numerous other disciplines.

 The possibility exists for the applied sociology-oriented student to design, in consultation with the department, an off-campus practicum/internship (CJ/SO 280, 380) for which college credit is given.
-Internships are required of students majoring in Criminal Justice, Social Gerontology, Urban Studies, and Social Work, and are optional for those choosing the General Sociology major.
+Internships are required of students majoring in Criminal Justice and Social Work, and are optional for those choosing the General Sociology major.
 Many sociology courses may be used toward interdisciplinary majors as well as electives or General Education requirements.